 The Final Technical Report will be a multi-page write-up that is suitable for transmission to NASA and BOR.
 This report should describe the activities undertaken, the participants, the results, and your assessment, as Principal Investigator(s), of the success of the venture, the impact that it had (or will have), any follow-on proposals in preparation/submitted and any further plans for a continuation of this or similar projects.
 Please also include a full bibliography.
+A report template will be provided to the successful PI.
 Copies of reports, presentations, publications, follow-on proposals, patent related material, technology transfer, or publicity may be submitted as required in the report narrative.
 These items should contain citations acknowledging NASA EPSCoR/BOR support.
 This report shall be submitted to the Board of Regents (Jessica.Domingue@REGENTS.LA.GOV) and the LA NASA EPSCoR/ LaSPACE (laspace@lsu.edu) via email.